Russia, China veto U.N. bid to refer Syria to international court

 Although the United States is not a party to the ICC, it agreed to support the draft resolution after ensuring that Israel would be protected from any possible prosecution at the International Criminal Court related to its occupation of the Golan Heights in Syria, U.N. diplomats said.

-Israel captured the Golan Heights from Syria in a 1967 war and annexed the strategic plateau in a move the world has not recognized.
-Syrian troops are not allowed in an area of separation - monitored by U.N. peacekeepers - under a 1973 ceasefire formalized in 1974.
+Israel captured the Golan Heights from Syria in a 1967 war and annexed the strategic plateau in a move the world has not recognised.
+Syrian troops are not allowed in an area of separation - monitored by U.N. peacekeepers - under a 1973 ceasefire formalised in 1974.

 Eleven countries on the Security Council are members of the International Criminal Court.
 Like the United States, Russia, China and Rwanda are not.